berilevi/dt20hbw_monitor/README.md

 ## Contributing
 Contributions are welcome!
 If you have an idea for an improvement or find a bug, please open an issue to discuss it.
 ## Disclaimer
-This is a third-party integration and is not officially supported by Tuya or the device manufacturer.
+This is a third-party integration developed for my needs and is not officially supported by Tuya integration or the device manufacturer.
 Use at your own risk.